coinbase/nft-dapp-starter-kit/metadata/post-art/README.md

 # NFT Metadata

-If you don't have any images or metadata files prepared, check out the [`art-engine`](../art-engine)
+The scripts in this directory will be used to upload your images and metadata files to IPFS to retrieve a single base URI to set on your NFT smart contract (i.e. associate your NFT tokens with the uploaded metadata).
+If you don't have any images or metadata files prepared, check out the [`art-engine`](../art-engine) directory.

 ## Getting Started